MuscleMap/MuscleMap/docs/mm_segment.md

 ---
 title: mm_segment
 parent: MuscleMap commands
+description: "MuscleMap's mm_segment performs automatic whole-body muscle and bone segmentation on MRI and CT using deep learning.
+Supports 89 muscles, intramuscular fat analysis, and quantitative muscle metrics."
 grand_parent: User section
 nav_order: 1
 permalink: /mm_segment/
 ---

+MuscleMap provides automatic whole-body muscle segmentation for MRI and CT, using a deep learning model that identifies 89 muscles and bones.
+It supports muscle quantification, intramuscular fat measurement, and body composition analysis.

 # `mm_segment`

 `mm_segment` is the command-line tool in the MuscleMap toolbox for automatic segmentation of muscles and selected bones from axial MRI or CT images.
 It uses a contrast-agnostic whole-body model that segments **89 muscles and bones** by default.

 This page explains: